 Wait a minute.
 What will I do if that happens…?
 I said it was dangerous, and now I’m getting scared.
 (Laughs) Now I’m a little worried about myself.
 (Laughs) But Chapter 4 is just fine for now.
 (Laughs)

-Interviewer: (Laughs) Mr. Ono has been a fan of Yamato all this time too, and it was said that he’s sort of jealous of Kiman.
+Interviewer: (Laughs) Mr. Ono has been a fan of Yamato all this time too, and it was said that he’s sort of jealous of Keyman.
 “He got on Yamato!”

 Yamadera: Yeah…that’s right.
 Jealous…?
 Yep.
-Some people think Dessler and Kiman might be related, since Kiman is so cool.
+Some people think Dessler and Keyman might be related, since Keyman is so cool.
 (Laughs) From the moment he appears, he’s cool no matter what.
 Isn’t it great to have such a cool role?
 But he’s not as ruthless as Dessler.
 And the Earth people are thankful for all of his information.
 He comes in handy during a crisis.

-Plus, his name is Kiman [key man].
+Plus, his name is Keyman [key man].
 Amazing!
 His popularity is amazing right now, isn’t it?
 In that way, I’m completely jealous.
-It’s a pleasure now that Dessler has to come in with more charisma than Kiman.
+It’s a pleasure now that Dessler has to come in with more charisma than Keyman.
 (Laughs)